Normal Forms and Degenerate CR Singularities: Introduction and Main Result

 for all $N\geq k_{0}+1$, where we have used by \cite{Sh} the following notation

 We observe that the Fischer normalization conditions defined by $\mathcal{S}_{N}$ generalize the normalization conditions defined by the Moser partial normal form \cite{Mos}.
-More exactly, the space $\mathcal{S}_{N}$ defined by (\ref{space}) with respect to the polynomial $P(z,\overline{z})$ is trivial.
+More exactly, the space $\mathcal{S}_{N}$ defined by (\ref{space}), with respect to the polynomial $P(z,\overline{z})$, is trivial in Moser's case\cite{Mos}.

 In order to find a normal form for the surfaces defined by (\ref{wer}), we impose firstly the following nondegeneracy condition